CanaanGM/Dotnet8-API_Example/README.md

 - refresh tokens re issue is the responsibility of the client, having a middleware do that will add considerable overhead to the app.
 - using identity to handle user related operations save a lot of time.
 - always check the order of the middleware xD
+- in the ErrorMiddleware middleware, using newtonsoft will not serialize the way you'd think.